kamilpszczolkowski/to-do-list-Angular/README.md

 # to-do-list-Angular
 Application allowing users to manage their tasks with few extra features, created for practicing skills purpouse.
+Working app is deployed on firebase server, you can use it here: https://todo-angular-f4a8e.firebaseapp.com/

 # General description